Become a Secondary Education Humanities Teacher in Nevada

 - Continuing professional development opportunities

-Graduates of this master’s degree will be qualified to teach multiple subjects within the humanities fields.
-They will study current educational research and modern teaching techniques in order to run engaging classrooms.
-Students also study adolescent development and psychology in order to plan and create classroom experiences that best meet the needs of their students.
-Coursework from the master’s degree in humanities education includes:
+In addition to advanced teacher education topics, you will study adolescent development and psychology in order to plan and create individualized classroom experiences that best meet the needs of your students.
+Coursework from this master’s in humanities education includes:

 - Classroom management skills

 - Literacy-based instruction for adolescents, with an emphasis on culturally and socially diverse classrooms